De-fencing

 fence.
 It’s late October, air thin

-enough to believe in stories
+enough to believe in myths

-that slice to reveal the raw beneath
+that slice to pare the bone from all

-what's summer-soft.
+that's summer-soft.
 All hail

 the shaggy neck of fields